Binary search: Performance of alternative procedure

 Each iteration of the binary search procedure defined above makes one or two comparisons, checking if the middle element is equal to the target in each iteration.
 Assuming that each element is equally likely to be searched, each iteration makes 1.5 comparisons on average.
 A variation of the algorithm checks whether the middle element is equal to the target at the end of the search.
 On average, this eliminates half a comparison from each iteration.
 This slightly cuts the time taken per iteration on most computers.
 However, it guarantees that the search takes the maximum number of iterations, on average adding one iteration to the search.
 Because the comparison loop is performed only $\lfloor \log_2 (n) + 1 \rfloor$ times in the worst case, the slight increase in efficiency per iteration does not compensate for the extra iteration for all but very large $n$.

-Running time and cache use
+Additional considerations

+Cost of comparison

 In analyzing the performance of binary search, another consideration is the time required to compare two elements.
 For integers and strings, the time required increases linearly as the encoding length (usually the number of bits) of the elements increase.
 For example, comparing a pair of 64-bit unsigned integers would require comparing up to double the bits as comparing a pair of 32-bit unsigned integers.
 The worst case is achieved when the integers are equal.
 This can be significant when the encoding lengths of the elements are large, such as with large integer types or long strings, which makes comparing elements expensive.
 Furthermore, comparing floating-point values (the most common digital representation of real numbers) is often more expensive than comparing integers or short strings.

+Fast floating point comparison is possible via comparing as an integer.
+However, this kind of comparison forms a total order, which makes every floating-point value compare differently from each other and the same as itself.
+This is different from the typical comparison where -0.0 should be the same as 0.0 and NaN should not compare the same as any other value including itself.

+Branch prediction

+According to Steel Bank Common Lisp contributor Paul Khuong, binary search leads to very few branch mispredictions despite its data-dependent nature.
+This is in part because most of it can be expressed as conditional moves instead of branches.
+The same applies to most logarithmic divide-and-conquer search algorithms.